Strong Prices Realized in Cohasco Auction

 And hundreds of other items in many different specialties.

-Cohasco's next Mail/Phone/Fax/Internet Auction is planned for late 2004, the firm's 58th year.
+Cohasco's next Mail/Phone/Fax/Internet Auction is planned for 2020, the firm's 74th year.

 Keen competition